Mansura Mohiuddin

-Begum Monsura Mohiuddin was a Jatiya Party (Ershad) politician and the former Member of Parliament of Nilphamari-1.
+Begum Monsura Mohiuddin was a Jatiya Party (Ershad) politician and a former member of parliament for Nilphamari-1.
 She was the eldest daughter of former Senior Minister Mashiur Rahman (Jadu Mia) and sister of former cabinet minister Shawfikul Ghaani Shapan.
 She was married to former diplomat and Permanent Representative of Bangladesh to the United Nations A. H. G. Mohiuddin.
 She died on 25 November 2021.

 Career

 Mohiuddin was elected to parliament from Nilphamari-1 as a Jatiya Party candidate in 1986 and 1988.